skoltech-ai/ttopt/README.md

 The demo-scripts with detailed comments are collected in the folder `demo`:

-- `base.py` - we find the minimum for the 10-dimensional Rosenbrock function with vectorized input;
+- `base.py` - we find the minimum for the 10-dimensional function with vectorized input;
 - `qtt.py` - we do almost the same as in the `base.py` script, but use the QTT-based approach (note that results are much more better then in the `base.py` example);
-- `qtt_100d.py` - we do almost the same as in the `qtt.py` script, but approximate the 100-dimensional Rosenbrock function;
+- `qtt_100d.py` - we do almost the same as in the `qtt.py` script, but approximate the 100-dimensional function;
 - `vect.py` - we find the minimum for the simple analytic function with "simple input" (the function is not vectorized);
 - `cache.py` - we find the minimum for the simple analytic function to demonstrate the usage of cache;
 - `tensor.py` - in this example we find the minimum for the multidimensional array/tensor (i.e., discrete function).